 This program is designed to familiarize students with the clinical procedures of a dental office, ensuring the effective management of the business side of the general, clinic or specialty dental practice.

 The program is comprised of both practical and theoretical study of clinical and administrative procedures and provides learners with skills and knowledge integral to the office environment and client management.

 Students will enhance their learning from a simulated dental office environment in our on-site dental clinic, as well as job placements.
-They will work with real-world, existing materials, tools, and documentation that are worked with and used by practising dental receptionists.
+They will work with existing materials, tools, and documentation that are worked with and used by practising dental receptionists.
 Students will also receive First Aid and CPR training and certification.

 Graduates may perform a variety of tasks ranging from appointment booking, public relations and bookkeeping, to keeping financial records in a dental office environment.

 - High school graduates or 19 years or older at the start of the applicant’s program or course;

 - Have a minimum typing speed of 20 words per minute; and

 - Proficient in English (please see policy 1002).